verumlotus/Inter-Bridge-Visualizer/README.md

 # Inter-Bridge-Visualizer

 Analytics and insights for data aggregated from multiple bridges and chains.
+Website at [bridgeexplorer.xyz](https://www.bridgeexplorer.xyz/)

 ## Background
 Bridges have become a more prominent part of the ecosystem as we move into a cross-chain world.
 This website is intended to allow users to get a bird's eye view of the different bridges compared against each other.
 The metrics here focus on analytics invovling all bridges, rather than drilling down on one bridge specifically.
 Users can answer questions such as: